 -Full front firewalls must remain stock.
 Uni-body cars must have front and rear connected with 2" X 2" tubing.

--Rear window shelf must be sealed off from the drivers compartment with a minimum 20 gauge steel.
+-Rear window shelf must be sealed off from the drivers compartment.

 -All doors must be welded shut.